hdShang/arxiv-daily/docs/cs-CV/2025-10-27/papers/251023603v2-pixelrefer-a-unified-framework-for-spatio-temporal-object-referring-.md

 ---
 layout: default
-title: PixelRefer: A Unified Framework for Spatio-Temporal Object Referring with Arbitrary Granularity
+title: "PixelRefer: A Unified Framework for Spatio-Temporal Object Referring with Arbitrary Granularity"
 ---

 # PixelRefer: A Unified Framework for Spatio-Temporal Object Referring with Arbitrary Granularity